About Usk Ministry Area

 We have an active team of lay visitors who work across the Ministry Area offering prayer and support and who can take home communion to those who are unable to receive in a regular service.
 If you would like to receive a visit or know someone else who would please contact Dee Bury on 012 9167 2371 or email

-Our Youth Group for children in school years 5 – 9 meets on the first Wednesday of each month in term time at 6pm at Usk CiW Primary School.
+Our Youth Group for children in school years 5 – 9 meets on the third Sunday of each month in term time at 5pm at Usk Centenary Hall.
 With food, games, chat and craft activities we have a lively programme and all children are very welcome.
 For more information please contact Rachel Taylor on 012 9167 1519 or email

 Meets on the 2nd Sunday of each month in term time at the Priory Church of St Mary, Usk.
 Messy Church is a form of church for children and adults that involves creativity, celebration and hospitality.
 We have a welcome, a creative time to explore the biblical theme through getting messy; a short celebration time involving story, prayer, song, games and similar; and a sit-down meal together at tables.
 We welcome people of all ages, adults and children.
 For more information please contact either Caroline Coggan on 012 9167 1081, email or Carol Southwell on 012 9167 2293 or emal

-We have eight church buildings in regular use and there are also three buildings in the care of the Friends of Friendless Churches Trust: St Jerome’s, Llangwm Uchaf; St David’s Llangeview; and St Michael and All Angels, Gwernesney.
-The closed church building at Llanllowell is the responsibility of the Representative Body of the Church in Wales.
+We have seven church buildings in regular use and there are also three buildings in the care of the Friends of Friendless Churches Trust: St Jerome’s, Llangwm Uchaf; St David’s Llangeview; and St Michael and All Angels, Gwernesney.
+The closed church buildings at Llanllowell and Llangwm are the responsibility of the Representative Body of the Church in Wales.
 The churchyards in all of these buildings remain in the care of the Ministry Area.

 For contact information for wardens of specific church buildings please go to the web page for that building.